R v Sault Ste-Marie (City of)

-R v Sault Ste-Marie (City of) [1978] 2 SCR 1299 is a Supreme Court of Canada case where the Court defines the three types of offences that exist in Canadian criminal law and further defines the justification for "public welfare" offences.
+R v Sault Ste-Marie (City of) [1978] 2 SCR 1299 is a Supreme Court of Canada case where the Court defines the three types of offences that exist in Canadian law and further defines the justification for "public welfare" offences.

 Background

 The city of Sault Ste.
 Marie, Ontario, hired Cherokee Disposal to dispose of the city's waste.
 The city built a disposal site 20 feet from a stream which, when filled by the disposal company, resulted in waste seeping into the stream.
 The city was charged with discharging, or permitting to be discharged, refuse into the public waterways causing pollution pursuant to section 32(1) of the Ontario Water Resources Act.

 The issue before the court was whether the city's offence should be classified as strict liability or absolute liability.
 The Court of Appeal for Ontario held that the charge required proof of mens rea, which on the facts would acquit the defendant.